Ph1lll/Gswww/README.md

 # Gswww

-# ⚠️ Currently still in developement with nothing to show ⚠️
+# ⚠️ Currently still in developement⚠️
+It works, but is super unstable e.g. try to add another folder and the whole thing crashes

 ## A Graphical Solution to your Wayland Wallpaper Woes